datacamp/courses-introduction-to-python/chapter4.md

 --- type:NormalExercise lang:python xp:100 skills:2
 ## Build a 2D Numpy array

 Previously, you've worked with the height and weight of Major League Baseball players.
-Maybe it makes more sense to restructure all this information in a 2D Numpy array, or a matrix if you will.
-This matrix should have 1015 rows, corresponding to the 1015 baseball players you have information on, and 2 columns, for height and weight.
+Maybe it makes more sense to restructure all this information in a 2D Numpy array.
+This array should have 1015 rows, corresponding to the 1015 baseball players you have information on, and 2 columns, for height and weight.

 The MLB was again very helpful and passed you the data in a different structure: as a Python list of lists, where each sublist represents the height and weight of a single baseball player.
 The name of this embedded list is `baseball`.

 Can you store the data as a 2D array to unlock the extra functionality?

 *** =instructions
 - Use `np.array()` to create a 2D Numpy array from `baseball`.
-Name this Numpy matrix `np_baseball`.
+Name it `np_baseball`.
 - Print out the type of `np_baseball`.
 - Print out the `shape` attribute of `np_baseball`.
 Use `.shape`.